-Mr. William Murray John currently serves as Chair of the Board of Discovery Metals Corp., Lead Director of O3 Mining Inc. and Chairman and Director of Prime Mining Corp.
-Prior to his retirement in December 2014, he was the President and CEO of Dundee Resources Limited, and Managing Director and a Portfolio Manager with Goodman & Company, Investment Counsel Inc., where he was responsible for managing Private Equity resource and precious metals focused mutual funds and flow-through limited partnerships.
-He was also the former President and CEO of Corona Gold Corporation and Ryan Gold Corporation up to 2015.
-He is also a former director of several other public companies including Breakwater Resources Ltd., Dundee Precious Metals Inc. and Osisko Mining.
+Mr. John is a mining engineer and investment industry professional.
+He current serves as the Chair of the Board of Directors of Discovery Silver Corp. and Prime Mining Corp. and is the Lead Director of O3 Mining.
+Corp.
+Prior to his retirement in December 2014, he was the President and Chief Executive Officer of Dundee Resources Limited, and Managing Director and a Portfolio Manager with Goodman & Company, Investment Counsel Inc., where he was responsible for managing merchant banking investments, Private Equity, resource and precious metals focused mutual funds and flow-through limited partnerships.
 Mr. John has been involved with the resource investment industry since 1992 and has worked as an investment banker, buy-side mining analyst, sell-side mining analyst, and portfolio manager.

-He graduated from the Camborne School of Mines in 1980 with a B.Sc.
-(Hons) in mining engineering and an Associateship of the Camborne School of Mines.
-He also received a Master of Business Administration from the University of Toronto in 1993.
+He graduated from the Camborne School of Mines in 1980 with a Bachelor of Science (Hons) in mining engineering and an Associateship of the Camborne School of Mines.
+Mr. John also received a Master of Business Administration from the University of Toronto in 1993.